sapan-sharma/SentimentClassifier/README.md

 # spamClassifierSVM
-Spam classifier using an SVM.
+This is an Email Spam classifier using a SVM employing Gaussian Kernel.